 Avoid office romance

-Everyone knows that having your work pals by your side makes an office party a lot more interesting!
+Everyone knows that having your work pals by your side makes a summer party a lot more interesting!
 Although it can be tempting to stay within your safety net, it is a great opportunitity to mingle with people you otherwise wouldn’t have much contact with, like the CEO and other senior staff.

 Avoid the work chat